 While tourists flock to the city for the last month of summer vacation, many residents of New York City flee to the cooler coastline or country escapes during August, making it an interesting time to visit.

-While the weather can be rather hot and oppressively humid for most of the month, many of the city's free summer music events and festivals take place in early August, with celebrations winding down as the month progresses.
+While the weather can be rather hot and oppressively humid for most of the month, many of the city's free summer music events and festivals take place in early August.
+Celebrations wind down as the month progresses.

 New York City Weather in August

-August can be quite hot and humid, though it's a bit cooler and drier than July, especially later in the month.
-Although the average high for the month is 83 degrees Fahrenheit, temperatures can reach upwards of 95 F. Still, you can expect an average low of 64 F overnight, especially toward the end of the month.
+August can be quite hot and humid.
+The average high for the month is 82.6°F degrees Fahrenheit, although temperatures can reach upwards of 95 F. At night it cools off with an average low of 67.8°F overnight.
+This is especially true at the end of the month.

-Humidity and rain become a major factor in August travel planning, especially as the temperatures drop later in the month.
-With an average humidity of 54 percent (mildly humid) and levels rarely falling below 35 percent humidity (comfortable), you can expect to really feel the wet heat this month.
-Additionally, rainfall is expected on at least 11 days of the month, meaning you will likely encounter a quick shower on at least one day of your trip.
+When planning travel to New York City in August be aware of the possibility for humidity and rain.
+With an average humidity of 66% percent, you can expect to really feel the wet heat this month.
+Additionally, rainfall is expected on at least 9.5 days of the month, meaning you might encounter a quick shower on at least one day of your trip.

 What to Pack

 If you're visiting earlier in the month when temperatures are at their hottest, you'll want to pack light, comfortable clothing and shoes that are breathable.
 However, you should also be prepared for chillier evenings later in the month and rain throughout August.
 As a result, you should pack:

 - Shorts, T-shirts, tank tops, linen pants, sundresses, and loose clothing in general